FieldOptions

 setCtype(int $var)

 The ctype option instructs the C++ code generator to use a different representation of the field than it normally would.
 See the specific options below.
-This option is not yet implemented in the open source release -- sorry, we'll try to include it in a future version!
+This option is only implemented to support use of [ctype=CORD] and [ctype=STRING] (the default) on non-repeated fields of type "bytes" in the open source release.
+TODO: make ctype actually deprecated.

 Generated from protobuf field optional .google.protobuf.FieldOptions.CType ctype = 1 [default = STRING];